Our 2020 Goal

 The Food Insecurity pilot addresses food insecurity in the community.
 MCCI has four clinics that are serving as food distribution sites for the San Antonio Food Bank, which allows qualifying community patients to come to the MCCI Activity Center once a month to collect 50 pounds of produce, dairy, meat, and shelf-stable items.
 Treatment of food insecurity is more cost-effective than treating the consequences of food insecurity.
 Over 200 individuals – some MCCI patients and some who are not – benefit from this program.

 The Third Party Influencer pilot tracks medication adherence and disease management for chronic conditions like Congestive Heart Failure.
 In partnership with Humana Pharmacy, we test whether patients who receive reminders from a trusted third party or a combination of third parties are more adherent than patients who do not receive reminders.
-The third parties in this pilot include a trusted spokesperson, a Primary Care Physician (JenCare) and a RightSource Pharmacist, using a combination of voice activation technology and written message reminders.
+The third parties in this pilot include a trusted spokesperson, using a combination of voice activation technology and written message reminders.